-The 'Resize to' section of the Photo Size pane has seven options for resizing your images: Dimensions, Long Edge, Short Edge, Width, Height, Megapixels and Percentage.
-Most of the 'Resize to' options will scale your image proportionally; the Dimensions option is the only one that will open the Crop tool, because you are choosing a specific output/paper size for the resized file.
+options for resizing your images: Dimensions, Long Edge, Short Edge, Width, Height, Megapixels and Percentage.
+Most of these options will scale your image proportionally; the Dimensions option is the only one that will open the Crop tool, because you are choosing a specific output/paper size for the resized file.